 On successful completion of this course, student will have introductory-level knowledge about the main theories, models, and empirical work in the various domains of cognitive psychology.

 Attendance requirements(%):

-Teaching arrangement and method of instruction: Lectures.
+Teaching arrangement and method of instruction: Recorded lectures + live Q&A in class.
+Practice with teaching assistants.

 Course/Module Content: